 How to Apply

-Making Rights Real: The Ghana Project is offered in the Spring semester.
+Making Rights Real: The Ghana Project Clinic is offered in the Winter semester.
 You can learn about clinical credits, pre-requisite requirements, and the clinical application process by reading the course catalog description and exploring the links in this section.

 Professor Lucie White